POLST is a medical order giving people with serious illness or frailty more control to direct the kinds of treatment they receive.

 POLST is a medical order.
-For those with advanced illness or frailty, a POLST form is completed with your health care professional to direct the kinds of treatment you want in a medical crisis.
-As a seriously ill patient, POLST orders help give you more control over the treatments you do or do not want to receive in a medical crisis.
+For those with serious illness or frailty, a POLST Form is completed with your health care professional to direct the kinds of treatment you want in a medical crisis.
+As a seriously ill or frail patient, POLST orders help give you more control over the treatments you do or do not want to receive in a medical crisis.
 The form works even if you later lose the ability to speak for yourself.

-The POLST order is signed by your physician, nurse practitioner or physician assistant after a discussion with you and/or your representative.
+The POLST order is signed by your physician, nurse practitioner or physician assistant after a discussion with you and/or your Health Care Representative.
 Since it is a medical order that will be followed in an emergency, it is important that it reflect your wishes now, in your current state of health.